What Hold's The Nucleus Together?

 - There is no space (de-linked free-rise movement/energy), below the electric charge shield surface, and below the neutral nuclide membrane surface.
 All of nature’s space exists above, and is discrete from, the neutral nuclide membrane surface, and the electric charge volume.

 - All neucleon cells, of any nuclide, have surface membranes that are equal in mass, volume, and density.
 The thickness of the neucleon membranes will vary, depending on, if the membrane encloses a deuteron or a neutron cell.
 The membranes always remain discrete, and touch each without any space in between adjacent surfaces.
-Individual neucleon membranes, adjust themselves as needed, to fit within the total nuclide volume by changing shape and thickness.
+Individual neucleon membranes, adjust themselves as needed, to fit within the total spheroid nuclide volume by adjusting their shape and thickness.

 - All neucleon cells (both deuterons and neutrons), of a specific nuclide, have 0.000833u mass Type II matter plasms that are equal in volume and density.
 All the individual plasms of a nuclide, homogeneously adjust in volume and density as needed, until an equilibrium size of the nuclide is maintained.